Science in Nature:

 Studies show that outdoor science education in concert with classroom instruction results in higher student achievement than classroom-based curricula alone.
-We are working with science curriculum coordinators, school teachers, and other education experts in the state to develop curricula that provide an essential resource for teachers in their efforts to meet state and national science, math, and literacy content standards.
+We work with science curriculum coordinators, school teachers, and other education experts in the state to implement curricula that provide an essential resource for teachers in their efforts to meet state and national science, math, and literacy content standards.

 The CAS centers and their sanctuaries, staffed with expert teacher-naturalists, serve as ideal living laboratories for these field-based science education programs.

 - Keywords helpful for students to know before their program

 Science in Nature will benefit you and your students by providing opportunities for:

 - Comprehensive critical thinking